MeRichard123/MeRichard123/FAQ.md

   At this point I came across a video by Ben Awad and he mentioned [**Zustand**](https://github.com/pmndrs/zustand) for state management in React.
 I tried this out and it was awesome.
 Zustand is a super simple library for state management.
 It contains the "🐻 Bear necessities for state management in React".
 I have been using Zustand since and I am yet to find any limitations with it.

-*TLDR; I Tried Redux and wasn't a fan all the set up.
+*TLDR; I Tried Redux and wasn't a fan of all the set up (I know there are templates like ReduxToolkit).
 I came across Zustand and now use Zustand for state management.*
+If you like Redux but are tired of wiritng tonnes of code check out [EasyPeasy]("https://easy-peasy.now.sh/") A redux abstraction.